themystiquemindset/Python-List/02_Intermediate list Operations/readme.md

 # 🌟 Intermediate List Operations 🌟

 ## Overview
-This section provides examples of  List Operations, each explained with real-life examples to ensure a clear and practical understanding.
+This section provides examples of Intermediate List Operations, each explained with real-life examples to ensure a clear and practical understanding.

 ## 🧮 Example 1: Create a list comprehension that generates a list of the squares of numbers from 1 to 10.